Phonu/TypeScriptBasics/TypeScript/React-Native/06_ScenarioBased.md

 ### Q. How do you manage offline support and sync for a news reading app?

-👉 If your app suddenly starts crashing on iOS after an update, how would you debug and fix it?

 Bonus:
 What’s new in React Native 0.73+ that you find exciting?
 What are your thoughts on Expo vs bare React Native?